NewcastleRSE/fintrust-website/collections/_projects/credentials.md

 Vulnerable customers within the financial sector are particularly important to consider within this framework, and such a trustworthy identity system should not further exclude people from participation in the financial industry.
 In the United Kingdom, the FCA (Financial Conduct Authority) has issued guidance in this respect, which [strongly encourages fair treatment of vulnerable customers](https://www.fca.org.uk/publications/finalised-guidance/guidance-firms-fair-treatment-vulnerable-customers), but financial institutions often lack a coherent strategy to the identification of client vulnerability.

 The sociotechnical challenges in this space include the (often manual) disclosure and handling of vulnerabilities, integration with support processes, and risks for collusion and fraud.
-A detailed look at this problem space can be read in our publication by [Spiliotopulous et al, 2021](/publication/2021/06/10/Identifying-and-Supporting-Financially-Vulnerable-Consumers.html).
+A detailed look at this problem space can be read in our publication, [Spiliotopulous et al, 2021](/publication/2021/06/10/Identifying-and-Supporting-Financially-Vulnerable-Consumers.html).
 Decentralised Identifiers (DIDs) and Verifiable Credentials (VCs) hold potential for improving the identification and disclosure process for such vulnerable customers, and allowing the provision of tailored financial services and products.

-We produced a [design specification](/assets/pdf/%5BSDS%5D%20Trustworthy%20Digital%20Infrastructure%20for%20Identity%20Systems.pdf). for such a system in 2021, which provides an implementation of the [World Wide Web Consortium
-(W3C) standards for DIDs](https://w3c.github.io/did-core/) v1.06 and Verifiable Credentials Data Model 1.07 in a Microsoft Azure environment.
+We produced a [design specification](/assets/pdf/%5BSDS%5D%20Trustworthy%20Digital%20Infrastructure%20for%20Identity%20Systems.pdf) for such a system in 2021, which provides an implementation of the [World Wide Web Consortium (W3C) standards for DIDs](https://w3c.github.io/did-core/) v1.06 and Verifiable Credentials Data Model 1.07 in a Microsoft Azure environment.
 This drove our discussion and evaluation of potential solutions for the use case of vulnerability in finance.

 Finally, we produced and deployed a software prototype based on this specification, for evaluation in interviews, workshops and focus groups.